Nursery

 • Welcome Centre

 The Welcome Center in the International Office is the central contact point for onboarding and advice for internationally mobile postdoc researchers and their hosting institutes.
-In this context, the Welcome Center provides support to non-employed researchers with families on matters of childcare, schooling, child benefits etc. International researchers who are employed at the University of Münster can obtain more information through the Family Service Office, while non-employed doctoral candidates with families can contact the Graduate Center.
+In this context, the Welcome Center provides support to non-employed researchers with families on matters of childcare, schooling, child benefits etc. International researchers who are employed at the University of Münster can obtain more information through the Family Service Office, while non-employed doctoral candidates with families can contact the CERes.

 • Family Service Office